agraef/ez-ag/README.md

   subpatch.
 E.g., you might want to assign the little faders cc 1 and cc 2 instead and allow for both upward and downward bends.)

+- The first white pad on the Wing (button 3) provides an alternative way to control pitch bends.
+The pads are touch-sensitive, so applying different amounts of pressure on button 3 will translate to different pitch bend values.
+This is a bit harder to control than the big fader, but may be more convenient to do quick pitch bends.

+- The second and third pads (buttons 4 and 5) can be used to transpose the MIDI note input from the EZ-AG (same as the +/-1 oct buttons in the patch).
+  Note that this is independent from the TUNING button on the EZ-AG.
+Moreover, the EZ-AG automagically transposes notes depending on the instrument sound chosen with the SOUND SELECT button on the device, so that, e.g., if you pick a bass sound on the EZ-EG then the note input from the EZ-AG will already be an octave lower than normal.

+- The fourth pad (button 6) is equivalent to clicking the "panic" button in the patch, i.e., it turns off all sounding notes.

 - The direction buttons (buttons 9 and 10) can be used to switch between GM patches (instrument sounds).
 Also, the four little side buttons (buttons 15-18) can be used to change the GM program number in larger increments.
 The current setting is shown in the "prog" field, as well as the two dropdown lists at the bottom of the abstraction, and can also be changed there.

-- The first white pad on the Wing (button 3) is equivalent to clicking the "panic" button in the patch, i.e., it turns off all sounding notes.
-The second and third pads (buttons 4 and 5) can be used to transpose the MIDI note input from the EZ-AG (same as the +/-1 oct buttons in the patch).
-Note that this is independent from the TUNING button on the EZ-AG.
-Moreover, the EZ-AG automagically transposes notes depending on the instrument sound chosen with the SOUND SELECT button on the device, so that, e.g., if you pick a bass sound on the EZ-EG then the note input from the EZ-AG will already be an octave lower than normal.

 - The remaining controls on the Wing aren't assigned right now, but might be in the future.

+All this special processing can also be turned off with the "enable" toggle.
-Finally, you can also bypass all of this and route the control data from the Wing to your DAW instead.
+Finally, you can also route the control data from the Wing to your DAW.
 To these ends, enable the "thru" toggle in the gwing subpatch and hook up your DAW's control input to Pd's MIDI output #2.
-(If nothing is hooked up to this MIDI output then the "thru" toggle will effectively disable all local processing of the Guitar Wing data.)

 ## Ardour Support